 You can request Zeller to provide you with a replacement Card.

 A replacement Card will be arranged after you notify us that your Card or Card details are misused, lost or stolen and the misused, lost or stolen Card has been blocked.
-You will need to register and activate the new Card in accordance with section 45.12.
+You will need to register and activate the new Card in accordance with clause 44.5.

 You may ask for the Card to be cancelled at any time.
 If you ask for the Card to be cancelled and we ask you to, you must surrender or destroy the cancelled Physical Card, and you must not use the cancelled Card.

 We may cancel your Card at any time.
 Where possible, we will give you 20 days advance notice of the cancellation.
 However, we may act without prior notice if:

 If we cancel your Card, we will give you notice as soon as reasonably practical afterwards.

 We may revoke the Card at any time without cause or notice.
 If we ask you to, you must surrender or destroy the revoked Card and you must not use the revoked Card.
 When you surrender the Card, you must give us your correct name and contact address.

 On the revocation or cancellation of the Card, we will pay the Available Balance to you when:

 Our liability in any event shall not exceed the amount of the Available Balance except in relation to: